Tenda-M/Bake-Boutique/README.md

 A copy of the original repository can be made through GitHub.
 Please follow the below steps to fork this repository:

 1. Visit GitHub and sign in.
-2. After logging in, access this repository using the following link: [Recipe Haven Repository](https://github.com/Tenda-M/recipe-haven).
+2. After logging in, access this repository using the following link: [Bake Boutique Repository](https://github.com/Tenda-M/Bake-Boutique).
 3. Above the file section of the repository and located at the top right of the page, you'll find the '**Fork**' button.
 Click on it to create a fork of this repository.
 4. You should now find a forked version of this repository in your GitHub account.